huggingface/blog/vlms-explained.md

 ```bash
 accelerate launch --num_processes=8 -m lmms_eval --model llava --model_args pretrained="liuhaotian/llava-v1.5-7b" --tasks mme,mmbench_en --batch_size 1 --log_samples --log_samples_suffix llava_v1.5_mme_mmbenchen --output_path ./logs/
 ```

-These leaderboards are limited to the models that are submitted to them and require updates.
-If you want to find more models, you can browse Hugging Face Hub for [models](https://huggingface.co/models?pipeline_tag=image-text-to-text&sort=trending) under task `image-text-to-text`.
+Both the Vision Arena and the Open VLM Leaderbard are limited to the models that are submitted to them, and require updates to add new models.
+If you want to find additional models, you can browse the Hub for [models](https://huggingface.co/models?pipeline_tag=image-text-to-text&sort=trending) under the task `image-text-to-text`.

 There are different benchmarks to evaluate vision language models that you may come across in the leaderboards.
 We will go through a few of them.